refactoredjello/pyredis/README.md

  - Install the redis-cli and run `redis-cli PING`.
 You should get a response `PONG`.
  - Create 1000 keys `for i in {1..1000}; do (redis-cli set $i $i EX 10); done` and observe they are expired over time with `redis-cli DBSZIE`
- - Run redis benchmark task with `mise benchmark` to benchmark set and get
+ - Run the redis benchmarking tool with `mise benchmark`